cptac3-cdap/cptac-galaxy/docs/execution.md

 Shutdown WinPulsar nodes: ok
 Shutdown WinPulsar nodes: done
 Waiting for AWS cleanup...
-Cluster: CLUSTERNAME
+Cluster: CDAP
 Instances: master (3.231.225.173) [CPU:18%], winpulsar [CPU:0%]
 Other: volume, bucket, stack
 Uptime: 21:07:38

-Cluster: CLUSTERNAME
+Cluster: CDAP
 Instances: master (3.231.225.173) [CPU:18%]
 Other: volume, bucket, stack
 Uptime: 21:07:55

-Cluster: CLUSTERNAME
+Cluster: CDAP
 Instances: master (3.231.225.173) [CPU:18%]
 Uptime: 21:08:12

-Cluster: CLUSTERNAME
+Cluster: CDAP
 Instances: master (3.231.225.173) [CPU:18%]
 Uptime: 21:08:30

 AWS cleanup done.
 %
 ```
-2. The `awsresources` command will tell you what AWS resources started by the CPTAC3 CDAP infrastructure are currently running.
+2. The `cptac-galaxy/awsresources` command will tell you what AWS resources started by the CPTAC3 CDAP infrastructure are currently running.
 ```
 % ./cptac-galaxy/awsresources
 %
 ```
 3. Use the name of the cluster to restrict the information to a specific cluster, and the --delete option to forcibly remove AWS resources associated with that cluster.
 ```
-% ./cptac-galaxy/awsresources CLUSTERNAME
+% ./cptac-galaxy/awsresources CDAP
-% ./cptac-galaxy/awsresources CLUSTERNAME --delete
+% ./cptac-galaxy/awsresources CDAP --delete
 %
 ```